web design

 Band website design story

 I have been a website designer for almost as long as I have been a musician who plays in bands.
 Naturally, my profession and my hobby have intersected many times over the years.
 I am always evolving, and always reaching out to learn better, more efficient methods.
-This applies to writing and performing songs, as well as designing clean, responsive web solutions.
+This applies to writing and performing my songs, as well as designing clean, responsive web solutions.
 My two passions come together and dovetail in this website redesign project.

 Visitors can hear our music and get a synopsis of what it’s about, then navigate to my booking form without ever having to scroll down.
 The most important content all lies squarely above the fold.
 The next section down reveals a list of upcoming shows on my calendar.
 A plugin pulls a feed of future performances from the Facebook page.
 By using this, I avoid having to enter event information twice, as I was before when using an events calendar plugin.
 If a particular date interests a fan, they can click and go directly to the Facebook event to RSVP.
 The section’s columns clearly display event dates, titles, venues, and cover images.